Table of Contents

 In addition to weekly wage replacement, you also have the right of having medical bills paid for injuries sustained in an accident.
 No matter the length of the disability, you will receive medical benefits.
 Prescription drugs for injuries and illnesses are also covered.
 However, you may need to go to specific pharmacies that your workers’ comp insurer has designated.
 In certain cases, mileage and any other transportation costs you incur to get to or from your medical appointment may be covered.

-The experienced NY accident lawyers at K L Sanchez Law Office, P.C is available to help the hard-working New Yorkers who sustain work-related injuries fight for their rights.
-Accidents can have life-changing effects on a NY worker’s life.
-Call us today – we’re the knowledgeable, fearless New York personal injury legal team you want on your side.
+The experienced Queens workers’ compensation attorneys at K L Sanchez Law Office, P.C. are available to help hard-working New Yorkers who sustain work-related injuries fight for their rights.
+Accidents can have life-changing effects on a New York worker’s life.
+Call us today, we’re the knowledgeable, fearless New York personal injury legal team you want on your side.

 Schedule a Free Consultation